GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **5. Data-warehouse (BigQuery, Spark, etc):** This component stores the full history of all transactions queried by the system.
 It runs batch jobs for continuously training the ML model.
 Note that this component is outside the scope of this project as a pre-trained ML model is provided for simplicity.

 The system design is written using the Terraform framework.
-All components details can be found in the file **terraform/main.tf** and it includes the components listed above.
+All components' details can be found in the file **terraform/main.tf** and it includes the components listed above.

 ## Datasets